State Highway 246 (Maharashtra)

-Maharashtra State Highway 246, commonly referred to as MH SH 246, is a normal state highway in Nagpur, in the state of Maharashtra.
+Maharashtra State Highway 246, commonly referred to as MH SH 246, is a normal state highway in Nagpur, in the Indian state of Maharashtra.
 This state highway touches Sawargoan, Narkhed and Mowad.

 Summary

 This road is one of the important road for Narkhed taluka, touching three important place and providing connectivity with Katol, Nagpur, Warud and the rest of India.

 Major junctions

 This highway started from the intersection at Sawargoan village with MH SH 247 and end at Mowad town connecting with MH SH 245 in Narkhed taluka, Nagpur District.

 Connections

 Many villages, cities and towns in Nagpur District are connected by this state highway.